enarjord/passivbot_binance_isolated_margin_legacy/README.md

 about the settings:

-    "quot": "BTC",                              # the coin to accumulate "coins": ["ADA", "ATOM", "BAT", ...]        # coins to long/short. default is all margin enabled coins "profit_pct": 0.0025,                       # minimum target profit per long/short exit
+    "quot": "BTC",                              # the coin to accumulate "coins": ["ADA", "ATOM", "BAT", ...]        # coins to long/short.
+                                                # default is all margin enabled coins which have BTC as quote
+    "profit_pct": 0.0025,                       # minimum target profit per long/short exit
                                                 #
                                                 # eg. if it over time spent total 0.01 BTC buying long a total of 200 coins,